snehaw12/snehaw12/README.md

 - 🔭 I’m currently working on **PYTHON ,AIML AND MATLAB**

-- 🌱 I’m currently learning **AIML,JAVASCRIPT, CODING LANGUAGES,MATLAB,PYTHON**
+- 🌱 I’m currently learning T, MATLAB,PYTHON**

 - 👯 I’m looking to collaborate on **AIML**